wpietri/sucks/README.md

     % sucks stop
 ```

-To tell it to go find plug in:
+To tell it to go plug in:

 ```
     % sucks charge